 After approximately 90 days, or when your administrator has reassigned all emails, files, and calendar events, it is time to delete the Google apps account.
-It is important to remember, however, that once the apps account removal is complete, any emails sent to that account will bounce back as undeliverable.
+It is important to remember, however, that once the G Suite account removal is complete, any emails sent to that account will bounce back as undeliverable.
 Therefore, it is essential that you plan for a diversion of these messages.

 There are three different ways you can divert emails from a closed account.
 They include:

 - Catch all addresses – this is an email that intercepts any email sent to your domain in which a user account does not exist.
 A catch-all includes closed apps accounts and mistyped addresses.